TorchEnsemble-Community/Ensemble-Pytorch/docs/tutorial.rst

 Define the base model
 ---------------------

 Suppose that our task is to build a CNN model for classification on the CIFAR-10 dataset.
-At the begining, we would like to try some traditional CNN models.
+At the beginning, we would like to try some traditional CNN models.
 For example, below is the PyTorch implementation of a modified version of LeNet-5, which is used for the "Hello, World!" program in Deep Learning: MNIST.

 .. code-block:: python